mrsonne/hubit/examples/tanks/README.md

 # Cascading tanks

 This example shows how to set up models where one compartment (cell, element) consumes the result of an upstream neighboring compartment (cell, element).
 In the example, a liquid flows from one tank to the next in a cascading fashion.
 The example encompass two similar tanks models `model1` and `model2` that illustrate explicit linking of the tanks useful for unstructured problems and a linking pattern for structured problems, respectively.
+Notice that in all the model components presented the entrypoint functions are the same as in even though the way it is configured to be used is different.
+This highlights the powerful separation of implementation and configuration in `Hubit`.

-## Unstructured compartments - explicit indexing (`model1.yml`)
+## Unstructured compartments - explicit indexing (`model_1.yml`)
 In this example liquid flows into tank 1 with rate `Q_in,1` where some process takes place.
 The yield from the process is `Q_yield,1`.
 Tank 2 is similar to tank 1 only the yield is `Q_yield,1`.
 The two yield streams are mixed in tank 3 where another process takes place with yield `Q_yield,2`.
 The entire process is schematically illustrated below

 ```